-White Tail Trail is a 6 mile loop trail located near Homer, LA that features a lake.
+White Tail Trail is a 6 mile loop trail located near Homer, Louisiana that features a lake.
 The trail is primarily used for hiking, camping, fishing, and canoeing.

 Hiked the Red Trail loop that measured 8 miles total.
 Good variety of terrain.
 Consider this a moderate skill level.
 Several areas had not been trekked in awhile; had to focus to stay on the trail.
 Beautiful scenery and view of the lake.